Spider Baby: Plot

 Schlocker investigates the house, going down to the basement, where he finds the Merrye patriarch's siblings are kept in a pit.
 Virginia and Elizabeth murder Schlocker to prevent him from reporting this discovery.
 Bruno realizes it will be impossible to keep this latest murder covered up, and leaves to fetch dynamite from a nearby construction site, planning to blow up the entire Merrye family rather than allow them to be confined.
 In his absence, Emily finds Schlocker's body as Virginia and Elizabeth are trying to dispose of it.
 The girls chase Emily out into the woods, where she is captured and raped by Ralph.

 Finding no rooms available in town, Peter and Ann return to the mansion.
 Elizabeth, fearing the consequences if their crimes are discovered, escorts Ann to her room, leading her into the clutches of Ralph, while Virginia starts a game of "spider" with Peter, tying him to a chair and preparing to "sting" him with her knives.
 Elizabeth intervenes to ask for help with Ann, who is struggling against her and Ralph.

 In the woods, Emily awakes traumatised and delirious.
 Sexually aggressive and murderous, she returns to the house and attacks Ralph while his sisters defend him.
 Meanwhile, Peter escapes his confinement and frees Ann.
 Bruno arrives with the dynamite and urges Peter to flee.
 Peter escorts Ann to safety as the house explodes behind them, killing Bruno and the Merrye family.

 Peter, as the sole remaining heir, inherits the vast Merrye family fortune, marries Ann, and writes a book on the Merrye Syndrome phenomenon.
 His branch of the family, being rather distant, has never been afflicted by the syndrome.
-However, ten years later, while wandering outside, Peter and Ann's young daughter is fascinated by a spider.
+However, ten years later, while wandering outside, Peter and Ann's young daughter is fascinated by a spider, implying the early stages of the syndrome.